johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL2.3 Power-On Stalls and Spin Awareness.md

 5. What aircraft are approved for spins?
 	1. Check [[POH]].
 Some airplanes are approved for spins in utility category (e.g. C152, C172, Citabria) but many are not.
 	2. Normal category planes are tested to recover from 1-turn spin only.
 Any spin further than 1 turn may not be recoverable!
+6. Parachutes
+	1. Typically parachutes required for bank > 60° or pitch > +/-30° ([[FAR 91.307 Parachutes]]), however...
-	3. Note: Parachutes are NOT required for spin training.
-See [[Fitzpatrick - Spartan College 2018|Fitzpatrick - Spartan College interpretation from FAA Chief Counsel in Feb 2018]]
+	2. Parachutes are NOT required for spin training.
+See [[Fitzpatrick - Spartan College 2018]]
+7. Q: What is the difference between 'slip' and 'skid'?
+Which is more dangerous?
-6. Situations where unintentional spins may occur
+8. Situations where unintentional spins may occur
 	1. The classic: Skidding base-to-final turn^[King Air crashed in Brazil due to skidding the base-to-final turn: https://youtu.be/YZIzEtHzbNU]
 	2. Trying to stretch a power-off glide
 	3. Climb-out stall that develops into spin (lots of [[P-factor]] during takeoff/go-around climb)
 	4. Iced up airframe
-	5. Q: What is the difference between 'slip' and 'skid'?
-Which is more dangerous?
-7. Practicing Spins and Recoveries (optional)
+9. Practicing Spins and Recoveries (optional)
 	1. Before departure
 		1. Confirm aircraft W&B in utility/acrobatic category approved for spins
 		2. Secure interior - no loose objects